Trails in Pleasant Prairie

 While in Chiwaukee Prairie, don’t forget to head to the Kenosha Sand Dunes Trail which takes you on a two-mile mile trek through the Dunes.
 Formed more than 13,000 years ago when Lake Michigan receded, this unusual topographical feature is a must-see for nature lovers.

 Trails in Nearby Kenosha

 Only a hop, skip, and a jump from Pleasant Prairie is our lovely neighbor to the east, Kenosha, Wisconsin.
 While visiting, adventurers are sure to find a new twist to their exploration on the Kenosha County Bike Trail, a former railway corridor.
-Directly accessible from our own Rolling Meadows Park, this 18-mile long path is an ideal trek for any cyclist.
+Directly accessible from our own Rolling Meadows Park, this 14-mile long path is an ideal trek for any cyclist.
 Divided by the city center into two sections, the northern part of the trail extends away from Kenosha, becoming increasingly rural as you head north.
-The southern section heads down to the state line.
+The southern section (approximately 3.66 miles) heads down to the state line.
 (If you keep going, you can even continue on the Robert McClory Bike Path into Illinois.)
 And yes, since the Kenosha County Bike Trail is dog-friendly, you are welcome to bring Spot along for the ride.